questdb/questdb.io/docs/reference/function/date-time.md

 | --------------------------- |
 | 2021-06-08T13:45:45.000000Z |

-- Unix timestamp in milliseconds from PST to UTC by UTC offset
+- Unix timestamp in microseconds from PST to UTC by UTC offset

 ```questdb-sql
 select to_utc(1623167145000000, '-08:00')